In this section

 Crossroads Teen Driving is an outreach program of Children's Wisconsin designed to instill a sense of driver responsibility in teen drivers across the state.
 By becoming a trusted safety resource, Children's Wisconsin is inspiring parents and educators to get involved and become supportive mentors to new teen drivers.
 The program was established in 2007, and its goal remains the same: to improve the health of Wisconsin teens by preventing traffic-related loss.

 Visit our website for information about the following:

 - The top risk areas for new drivers

 - Wisconsin's Graduated Driver Licensing law

-- videos, online educational modules and additional resources for parents, teens and educators
+- Videos, online modules, and additional resources for parents, teens, and educators

 - Our partnership with Impact Teen Drivers to provide evidence-based education